ktalla/Airbnb-Price-Prediction/README.md

 4. **Modeling**
    - Different machine learning models are applied, including Decision Trees and Random Forests.
-   - Hyperparameter tuning is performed using Grid Search and Random Search to improve the model's performance.
+   - Hyperparameter tuning is done using Grid Search and Random Search to improve the model's performance.

 5. **Evaluation**
    - The models are evaluated using metrics like accuracy, and cross-validation is used to check for overfitting.